 The US Navy built the stairs in 1942 for the navigation of ships passing through the pacific ocean and to transmit the radio signals.
 This was the top-secret facility built.
 Then in 1950 the naval base was decommissioned and was used as an Omega Navigation System.
 In mid of 1950, the wooden staircase was replaced with the metal staircase and was then open to the public.
 The count of steps recorded at that time was 3922.

 After that in 1987, it was closed for the public too.
-The city of Honolulu spent $875,000 in the repairing of stairs, but still, that was not opened because of public demand.
+The city of Honolulu spent $875,000 on the repair of stairs, but still, that was not opened because of public demand.
 That doesn’t stop hikers or explorers from climbing the stairs.
 Many travelers sneak past the guard and experience the thrilling 4000ft long hike.
 The view from the top justifies the name “Stairway to Heaven.”

 Underwater City, Shi Cheng, China